Seamus Wright and Kevin McKee: How Did They Die?

 In the FX show ‘Say Nothing,’ the narrative centers around the years leading up to, during, and after the Northern Ireland Conflict, explored through the perspectives of the Provincial IRA members.
 Consequently, dramatized versions of historical figures, such as Gerry Adams, Brendan Hughes, Dolours, and Marian Price, become the primary characters steering the central storylines unfolding in 20th-century Belfast.
 Of the many historical events the show covers—from the 1973 London bombings to the hunger strikes of the Price sisters during their imprisonment in London—the involvement of the IRA in the fate of “The Disappeared” retains significant narrative relevance.

-Notably, this translates into a nuanced dive into the true story of Jean McConville, a civilian widowed mother who became one of The Disappeared.
+Notably, this translates into a nuanced dive into the true story of Jean McConville, a civilian single mother who became one of The Disappeared.
 However, a different side of the phenomenon is presented through two other characters, Seamus Wright and Kevin “Beaky” McKee, Provisional IRA members and close comrades of Brendan Hughes.
 In real life, Seamus Wright and Kevin McKee disappeared around 1972, and the mystery of their deaths persisted for years to come.

 Seamus Wright and Kevin McKee Faced Accusations of Being Undercover Agents For The British Army